François de Tournon: Estates General, 1560

 The new Pope, Pius IV, became increasingly alarmed at the growing Huguenot power in France, and in mid-June 1560 appointed two joint legates to go to France as Inquisitors General to deal with the problem.
 The legates were Cardinal François de Tournon and Cardinal Charles de Lorraine.
 The latter was already in France.
 Tournon left Rome on 25 July, and arrived at the French Court in Orléans on 24 October.

 On 13 December 1560 the first meeting of the Estates General since 1484 began at Orleans.
 The King and Queen were present, along with five cardinals.
 Cardinal de Tournon presided, as the senior cleric present.
 Chancellor l'Hôpital gave a long address in the name of the government.
 Then the Baron de Rochefort, Jacques de Silly, spoke in the name of the Nobility, or rather, he spoke under the inspiration of the Admiral de Coligny, the leader of the Huguenots.
 He criticized the disorder of the clergy, and demanded a National Council to address the demands of the new Reform.
 Jean Quintin, Professor of Canon Law at the University of Paris, was selected to present the Speech on behalf of the Clergy, which was to refute de Rochefort.
-The text, it seems, was prepared under the inspiration of the Cardinal de Lorraine.
+The text, it seems, was prepared under the inspiration of cardinal de Lorraine.
 It is stated by Fleury that Cardinal de Tournon was responsible for the selection.